The best hemiplegia treatment is exercise — but how you can exercise when half the body is paralyzed?

 Other Ways to Treat Hemiplegia

-Although passive exercise is the best hemiplegia treatment, there are several other hemiplegia recovery treatments that you can try.
+In addition to passive exercise, there are several other recovery treatments that you can try to treat hemiplegia.

 Here are 5 other methods to overcome hemiplegia: